francosbenitez/thesis/README.md

-# Data Analysis of My Undergraduate Thesis
+# Thesis Analysis

+_The data analysis of my undergraduate thesis_

-* Developed Python functions to manipulate and plot the dataset.
+- Developed Python functions to manipulate and plot the dataset.
-* Created some R plots to visualize likert scale results.
+- Created some R plots to visualize likert scale results.

 ## Code and Resources Used
 - **Packages:**